MelvinQM/IOT-Personal/docs/research_to_market.md

 ### 4.2 Techniques for wireless communication between two ESP32 devices.
 In hopes to answer the sub question "What techniques are available for wireless communication between two ESP32 devices?"
 I looked into some products that already exists.
 #### 4.2.1 Bluetooth (BLE)
-To communicate between the controller and display a bluetooth connection is needed.
-For this project we use BLE (Bluetooth low energy).
-Beware of using Bluetooth classic as these are not compatible with each other.

 BLE is suited for data transfers that are more bursty and don't require high bandwith.
 The range of Bluetooth varies on the configuration used.
 From a few meters to over a kilometer.
 Using the FEC (Forward Error Correction) the range of a kilometer is made possible.
 Something to keep in mind is that range and data throughput are not mutually exclusive.
 For example if you go for a higher range you are reducing the max data throughput.

 ##### 4.2.1.1 Peripherals and Centrals